YulongNiu/OldOctopressBlog/source/whoami/index.markdown

 * science fiction writer

-Now I am seeking a postdoc position in `bioinformatics` and `computational biology` from 2015 September.
+Now I am seeking a postdoc position in `bioinformatics` and `computational biology` from September 2015.
 If you are interested, please contact with me `niuylscu@gmail.com`.

 Want to know me more?
 Just click my [linkedin](http://cn.linkedin.com/pub/yulong-niu/86/bb0/840) profile.